Ledig stilling på Universitetet i Oslo

 Appointment is dependent on the doctoral thesis being approved.

 In the evaluation of the applications, emphasis will be placed on:

-- The scientific merit, research-related relevance and innovation of the applicant’s proposed research
+- The postdoctotal project’s scientific merit, research-related relevance and innovation

-- The applicant’s estimated academic and personal ability to carry out the proposed research within the allotted time frame and to contribute to the research environment and activities of the project
+- The applicant’s estimated academic and personal ability to carry out the project within the allotted time frame and to contribute to the research of the project team

-- Good co-operation skills, and the ability to successfully join in academic collaboration within and across disciplines
+- Good co-operative skills, and the ability to successfully join in academic collaboration within and across disciplines

 - A professionally stimulating working environment